by Marion Nowak

 Curating Designer Excellence

-With a successful career in curating and exhibiting, Hempe took part in the 12 Rooms Exhibition in Cape Town, which was featured on Top Billing.
+Having had a successful career in curating and exhibiting, Hempe took part in the 12 Rooms Exhibition in Cape Town, which featured on Top Billing.
 He also formed part of the Design Joburg Exhibition which was featured on SABC’s Afternoon Express show.
-He curated the Imbadu Collective exhibition and impressively, also the Contemporary Art South African Exhibition at Art Sante Fe in New Mexico, USA.
+He curated the Imbadu Collective exhibition and, impressively, also the Contemporary Art South African Exhibition at Art Sante Fe in New Mexico, USA.
 The exhibition included visual artists such as Andile Dyalvane, Sam Nhlengethwa, Pauline Mazibuko, Charles Nkosi and Andrew Tshabangu.

 We were lucky enough to ask our first designer a few questions.
 This is what he had to say.